jackfranklin/totesy/README.md

 - An AngularJS frontend, running a Firebase backend (well, with a tiny ExpressJS server to tie it together).
 - Written with some sprinkles of ES6 thanks to Traceur.
 - Using npm for dependencies thanks to Browserify.
+- Global dependencies (Angular) dealt with through Bower.
+- AngularJS tests written using Jasmine and Karma.
 - not using Grunt/Gulp/Broccoli but just a simple Makefile.

 Any Qs about any of that stuff, feel free to ask.
 Or if you know Angular better than me (highly likely, I am still learning) please do let me know if I could be doing things differently.